The event is free to PhD students and early career researchers from TCCE core member universities and Exchange partner HEIs only.

 Suzie Leighton, Director of The Culture Capital Exchange

-Dr Enrico Bertelli, Business Developement Manager, The Culture Capital Exchange / Founder Director of Conductive Music CIC
+Dr Enrico Bertelli, Business Development Manager, The Culture Capital Exchange / Founder Director of Conductive Music CIC

 More information on the structure of the day and a full list of contributors will be available shortly.

-Please note: This event is free at attend, thanks to HEFCE and ACE funding for ECR development as part of The Exchange project.
-It is open to PhD students and Early Career Researchers from TCCE core member organisations and Exchange partner HEIs only, therefore registration is essential.
+Please note: This event is free for Exchange/TCCE partner HEIs at attend, thanks to HEFCE and ACE funding for ECR development as part of The Exchange project.
+Registration is essential.

-We ask all attendees to please notify us 48 hrs prior to the event if, for any reason, they find they can no longer attend so that we can release their ticket for another ECR to take up this valuable opportunity.
+We ask all those who have registered for a free ticket to please notify us 48 hrs prior to the event if, for any reason, they find they can no longer attend so that we can release their ticket for another ECR to take up this valuable opportunity.
 Thank you.
 Failure to give notice will result in a £20 administration fee.

 Photographs/ recordings may be taken at this event for archive and promotional use by TCCE.